-The requested waivers are the minimum necessary to provide relief from the four specific requirements discussed above while allowing for platting and future redevelopment of the Subject Property.
-The redevelopment of an aging light industrial building, with a new, similar light industrial building to support the continuation of a long-standing local business is in-line with the purposes and objectives of Thrive Montgomery 2050 (the General Plan), such as those related to improvement of the County's economic health and making environmental improvements.
+The requested waivers are the minimum necessary, in light of the facts and circumstances of this particular application, to provide relief from the four specific requirements discussed above while allowing for platting and future redevelopment of the Subject Property.

+The redevelopment of an aging light industrial building, with a new, similar light industrial building to support the continuation of a long-standing local business is in-line with the purposes and objectives of Thrive Montgomery 2050 (the General Plan) relating to improvement of the County's economic health and environmental conditions.